GerrySeidman/rectangles/auriStorKerberosPrincipals.md

 ##  To understand these principal names

-`YFS`stands for `Your-File-System'`which was the original name of AuriStor.
+`YFS`stands for `Your-File-System'`which was the original name of AuriStor before the renaming of the company in 2015.
 The YFS protocol is used by AuriStor

 `RX`is the low level RPC used by all AuriStor clients and servers to communicate.  `rxgk` is the  modern security protocol extensions that is used by AuriStor.